 The Greenwich Hospital Bursary is financial support for seafaring families to allow their child or children to attend the Royal Hospital School.
 Depending on the applicants circumstances, it can offer a fee reduction of up to 95%.

 A limited number of bursaries are awarded each year by our parent charity, Greenwich Hospital.
+Eligibility does not guarantee that a bursary will be awarded.
+Bursaries are limited in number and are usually oversubscribed.
 Bursaries are allocated based on:

 - charitable need